 Take the example of China, when COVID-19 first hit here back in January 2020, the country government relied on health monitoring apps to track and monitor its citizen’s health and travel history.
 This helped save millions of lives out there.
 Learning from this example, every country’s government, and business owner today can rely on advanced technologies like Artificial Intelligence, IoT, etc. to read and transmit emergency-data for better decision making during a crisis.

-The article will provide you with a detailed idea about seven emerging technologies that hold great potential to transform the future of emergency management.
+The article will provide you with a detailed idea about six emerging technologies that hold great potential to transform the future of emergency management.
 Read on: